dovrosenberg/fvtt-fcb-backend/README.md

   - Go to the cloud overview dashboard
   - Create a new project - let's name it `FCB Backend`
     - Note the "project ID" that is generated when you put in the name - you can edit it, but don't need to
-    - You will use this ID below (but will be able to find it again)
+    - You will use this ID below (but will be able to find it again if you lose track of it now)
   - Setup the services.
 For each of these services, go to the link, make sure the right project is selected, and click "Enable".
 They might each take a minute to run.
     - https://console.cloud.google.com/apis/library/cloudresourcemanager.googleapis.com